OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 .. note:: For the correct functioning of the SPICE Web Client, we recommend defining by default
     some SPICE parameters in ``/etc/one/vmm_mad/vmm_exec_kvm.conf``.
 In this way, once modified the file and restarted OpenNebula, it will be applied to all the VMs instantiated from now on.
-You can also override these SPICE parameters ​​in VM Template.
+You can also override these SPICE parameters in VM Template.
 For more info check :ref:`Driver Defaults
     <kvmg_default_attributes>` section.

 .. _virt_viewer_sunstone: